-4. Conclusion.
+5. Conclusion.
 In conclusion, the Commission finds that the proposed project is necessary to protect existing structures from flooding.
 However, the Corps' consistency determination does not contain enough information for the Commission to determine if the proposed project is the least damaging feasible alternative.
 Additionally, the proposed habitat improvements and mitigation are inadequate and are not described in sufficient detail to completely assess the project's consistency with the CCMP.
 Therefore, the Commission finds that the consistency determination lacks sufficient information to completely assess the project's consistency with the habitat and stream alteration policies of the CCMP.
 Additionally, the general direction of the mitigation and habitat improvements appears not to address the potentially significant impacts to the sensitive coastal zone resources.
 The Corps' underlying assumption that improvements to one type of habitat can compensate for impacts to another type of habitat is not correct.
 In this case, the Corps conclusion that the improvements to the bank habitat will mitigate for the project's impact to aquatic habitat ignores the fact the benefits and impacts are to two different habitat types and that the aquatic habitat is an ESHA.
-Based on information currently available, it is difficult for the Commission to see how it can find that the project avoids significant disruption to the environmentally sensitive habitat areas and includes adequate mitigation for those impacts that are unavoidable.
+Based on information currently available, the Commission cannot find that the project avoids significant disruption to the environmentally sensitive habitat areas and includes adequate mitigation for those impacts that are unavoidable.